Ada-Developers-Academy/core-unit-1/what-is-software-development/study-like-a-programmer.md

 - A team-player
 - A logician
 - A chef who remixes different "recipes" of code
+- Someone who writes stories for machines.
+These stories almost always build off others - like fan-fictions or sequels
 - Someone who gets paid to drink La Croix
 - A person who uses Google, Stack Overflow, and the Internet a lot
 - **Someone who will never get bored because there's always more to learn and more to improve**